programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 add:
 ```
 		selectedObject.position.set(testposition.x, testposition.y, testposition.z);
-		selectedObject.rotation.set(0, 0, 0); // makes sure the jar is upright, necessary for VR.
 		unmoveable.attach( selectedObject); // adding to the unmoveable group will remove from the jar group.

 ```